 - This table gives a rain sound

-- This water table can be tricky to put together
+- Can be tricky to put together

 - Water can run into the base of the water table and be difficult to get out

-We recommend this water table for anyone who has taller toddlers and shorter younger kids due to its multi-level design.
+We recommend this table for anyone who has taller toddlers and shorter younger kids due to its multi-level design.

-7. Little Tikes Step2 Anchors Away Pirate Ship: Best Themed Water Table
+7. Little Tikes Anchors Away Pirate Ship

 It also has a drain plug can be slightly difficult to secure properly, but once you get it in place it stays.
 This is a slightly shorter water table design, so taller kids may have to bend to use everything that is included.
 This is also better for outside use as the water cannon can make a mess if you use it indoors or in an enclosed space.

-- The water table comes with many fun accessories
+- Comes with many fun accessories

 - It’s good for outdoor use due to the water cannon